paddygriffin/Data-Representation-and-Querying-Project-Playgrounds/README.md

 }
 ```

-###2 - Playgrounds around my location
+###2 - Playgrounds around a certain location
 I believe that many users would use this API for finding out the location of a local playground in Co.Galway.
+The target audience would be recently moved in residents or tourists with children.

 You can get a list of Playgrounds near you or in a specific area, based on the location (Location_o) using a GET method at the following URL:
 *http://playgrounds.ie/location/[Location_o]*